Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 ## Bugs

-i wanted my coordinates to start from bottom left as you see it on the console however this caused me issues due to how messages are printed to the board.
+I wanted my coordinates to start from bottom left as you see it on the console however this caused me issues due to how messages are printed to the board.

- i sussed out that if i printed the board in reverse the feedback would be printed the right way however my input was wrong every time, this gave me a great deal of trouble even to the point of writing a small mock up of the logic (test.py) so i could get a better idea of how it worked.
+ I sussed out that if i printed the board in reverse the feedback would be printed the right way however my input was wrong every time, this gave me a great deal of trouble even to the point of writing a small mock up of the logic (test.py) so i could get a better idea of how it worked.
 I found the solution after a while and it was simple.

  The ships were being printed to the board in reverse i.e. "[y][x]" due to how the board was being printed, but the guesses were being inputted as "[x][y]" meaning they were being flipped.
 This has now been solved.